canonical/snapcraft/docs/upload-your-snap.md

 form.
 If the name is already taken, the form will let you submit a name dispute.

-## 3. Upload your snap
+## 3. Push your snap

-Before you upload your snap, have a quick look at your `snapcraft.yaml` file again.
+Before you push your snap, have a quick look at your `snapcraft.yaml` file again.
 Two settings (`grade` and `confinement`) will define which [channels](#release-channels) you can release your snap to.